DEMYSTIFYING KETOGENIC DIETING

 What the Hell is a Ketogenic Diet?

-A ketogenic diet is a diet wherein you consume few or no carbohydrates, so that your body begins utilizing ketones (the byproducts of fatty acid metabolism when carbs are not present), for energy.
+A ketogenic diet is a diet wherein you consume few or no carbohydrates.
+So that your body begins utilizing ketones (the byproducts of fatty acid metabolism when carbs are not present), for energy.
 This typically occurs when your blood glucose levels are at or below 50 mg/dl.
 That’s 50 milligrams of glucose per deciliter of blood, for the scientifically challenged of you.
-In a ketogenic state (when there are more ketones than glucose in the blood), ketones are the body’s primary fuel source.
-Low levels of blood glucose result in increased glucagon secretion, which causes your body to start metabolizing the extra glycogen stored in your liver and can stimulate glucogenesis (the manufacture of glucose from not-glucose substances).
-Glucagon’s purpose is to stimulate the secretion of fat and liver glycogen breakdown, which aims to raise blood glucose concentration by increasing the release of glucose from the liver (Protman 52).
+In a ketogenic state, ketones are the body’s primary fuel source.
+Low levels of blood glucose result in increased glucagon secretion.
+Which causes your body to start metabolizing the extra glycogen stored in your liver.
+Therefore, can stimulate glucogenesis (the manufacture of glucose from not-glucose substances).
+Glucagon’s purpose is to stimulate the secretion of fat and liver glycogen breakdown.
+Which aims to raise blood glucose concentration by increasing the release of glucose from the liver (Protman 52).

 There’s Nothing New Under the Sun